tyresia2/tyresia2/README.md

 - 👋 Hi, I’m @tyresia2
 - 👀 I’m interested in SEO
-- 🌱 I’m currently trying to fix my website https://www.medsnews.com/ that lost 98% of its traffic overnight after Google's "Helpful Content" Update in October
+- 🌱 I’m currently trying to fix my website https://www.medsnews.com/ that lost 98% of its traffic overnight after Google's "Helpful Content" Update in October completely wrecked it.
 - 💞️ I’m looking to collaborate with anyone who can help me with that
 - 📫 How to reach me - via email medsnewscontact@gmail.com